a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 continuity
 (uncountable infinity of values; the singularities have become neighbors)
+NOTE: elaborate here more on properties of the continuum

+Information Theory and real numbers.
+Does a real number contain an infinite quantity of information?

-An very simple example of a higher order structure would be a complex number.
-It can be put in this scheme by describing it as a discrete
-"compound" of a quantitative continuities.
+In the context of mathematics, a very simple example of a higher-ordered structure beyond the continuum would be a complex number.
+It can be put in this scheme by describing it as a discrete "compound" of a quantitative ??continuities??.
 But I'm not sure if it would be a
 - qualitative/discrete compound of quantitative/continuities; or
 - quantitative/discrete compound of quantitative/continuities